AIM-Harvard/CXR-Lung-Risk/README.md

 To enable compatibility with such GPU.
 Any other `torch` versions compiled for CUDA=>11.3 should work as well.

-Running the pipeline from the Docker GPU-enabled container we provide will take care of this without any action from the user.
+Running the pipeline from the MHub CUDA-enabled container we provide will take care of this without any action from the user.

 # Acknowledgments